The State of Ecommerce and the Rising Cost of Paid Advertising

-HubSpot includes a native blogging engine.
-Your blog is one of the most important digital assets for your company and your inbound marketing campaigns.
-Companies who blog receive 97% more links to their website than those who don’t.
-A blog that provides useful information, is loaded with relevant keywords, updates regularly, and leads into sufficient funnels is a monster for attracting and keeping customers.
-Conversely, many companies ignore their blog at their own peril.
+HubSpot includes a native blogging engine and that's important because a blog is one of the most important digital assets for your company and your inbound marketing campaigns.
+Companies that blog receive 97% more links to their website than those that don’t.
+A blog that provides useful information, is loaded with relevant keywords, is updated regularly, and leads to relevant calls-to-action will attract and engage customers.
+Companies that ignore their blogs do so at their own peril.

-We briefly touched on this when we mentioned content creation up above, but the ability to craft unique, diverse content is the backbone of your marketing strategy.
-Without having useful articles, blogs, infographics, videos, (and more), you’ll be far more reliant on paid advertising, eating into your profits and keeping you dependent on someone else’s marketing platform for traffic.
+Creating unique, diverse content should be the backbone of your marketing strategy.
+Without useful articles, blogs, infographics, videos and more, you’ll be far more reliant on paid advertising, eating into your profits and keeping you dependent on someone else’s marketing platform for traffic.

 - Make Sure Your Content is Useful: It’s amazing how many company blogs exist that provide no helpful information to a reader.
 Don’t be one of them.
 Think about the pain points that your product addresses for your customers, and tailor your posts around them.
 A simple example?
 If you sell liquor, create a list of great mixed drink recipes that people can make at home that pair perfectly with your spirits.

 - Break Up Your Text: Formatting matters, and nothing turns people off like clicking into a wall of text.
 Break up paragraphs, use subtitles, and add photos to keep your blog easy-to-read.
-And while you’re at it, stick to shorter, punchier headlines.
+Grab the reader's attention with shorter, punchier headlines.

-- Linking to Success: Links to other pages boost your SEO, and can be a great way to start catapulting a reader down a sales funnel.
+- Linking to Success: Links to other pages boost your SEO, and can be a great way to catapult a reader down a sales funnel.
 Make sure every post has a few that will bring people towards other content pieces.

 SEO & Content Strategy